Greenville Health System is working hard to make sure that our patients and staff are protected as Hurricane Florence continues inland.

 - Charge your cell phones for as long as you can before a storm hits and then only use as needed if power goes out.

 - Stock up on water.
 If you can’t purchase any, fill up containers with water for drinking.

 - Dehydration is common after major storms.
 A good rule of thumb is to have seven gallons of water per person in your home.
 That should last you seven days.

 - Write down the names and numbers of all medical personnel that your family uses on a regular basis.

 - Particularly in a high-wind situation, stay indoors.
 Flying debris can seriously wound or kill.
 After the storm, be vigilant for hanging debris or downed power lines.

-By Eric Ossmann, MD, FACEP, GHS Chief of Preparedness and Emergency Management
+By Eric Ossmann, MD, FACEP, Prisma Health Chief of Preparedness and Emergency Management